webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= TBA *
+* [TWEAK] Increase the interval for showing new methods notifications to each user from 180 to 365 days

 = 11.5.3 - 2026-03-15 =
 * [TWEAK] Remove anti-phishing key from debug logs
 * [DEV] Tested with WordPress 7.0-beta5 and WooCommerce 10.6.1